oasisprotocol/docs-redirects/README.md

 Remove the repository after Sep 2023 or sooner, if other redirection mechanism is implemented.

-Commands used to generate redirection page:
+Commands used to generate the redirection pages:

 ```sh
 # create template.phtml by taking arbitrary docusaurus redirect page and replace target url with PLACEHOLDER